-So, Marco and Cassie were doing research on the place, working under the assumption that this was a spirit, probably of a warden, a guard or an inmate.
-And Rachel and Jake were searching through it for more concrete clues.
+So, while Marco and Cassie were doing research on the place, working under the assumption that this was a spirit, probably of a warden or a guard or an inmate, Rachel and Jake were searching through the prison for more concrete clues.

 They walked through the hallway, their footsteps echoing on the stone floor.

 Honestly, it was nice pairing up with Jake to do things.
 She still wasn’t so used to being alive again, to being with her friends again, that she didn’t deeply appreciate time spent with any of them.
 But Jake was… different.